How to Get Around an Instagram Ban

 Never Lose Your Instagram Space

 Instagram is a huge platform, and there are strict guidelines users are expected to follow.
 On the one hand, the rules are not always clear, and sometimes the user can be a victim of an unfair ban.
-On the other hand, those who rely heavily on third-party applications to grow their accounts might be committing an offense that is explicitly banned.
+On the other hand, those who rely heavily on third-party applications to grow their accounts might be committing an explicitly banned offense.

 Not all is lost, though.
 If you’re patient, the ban will go away in a matter of days, and you can try a different strategy to grow your account.
 However, if time is an important factor, a reliable alternative VPN service may be the go-to solution to getting back on the platform.